 If there is any disagreement from tamariki, rangatahi or guardians or between tamariki, rangatahi and guardians, seek advice from Legal Services and inform te tamaiti or rangatahi lawyer for child.

 Only in extreme circumstances (for example, where not receiving the vaccination may result in serious health concerns for tamariki or rangatahi) would we consider further options to legally enable the vaccination to be administered.
 This would be by way of on-notice application to the court where all parties would have the opportunity to be heard.
 Discuss these situations with te tamaiti or rangatahi lawyer for child.

 If you are unsure about any aspect, get in touch with your local solicitor.

 Engaging with tamariki, whānau or family about vaccination

 Talking to tamariki and rangatahi

-It is important to talk to tamariki and rangatahi about the COVID-19 vaccination in a way that is appropriate for their age, culture and stage of development.
+It is important to talk to tamariki and rangatahi about COVID-19 vaccination in a way that is appropriate for their age, culture and stage of development.

-For some tamariki and rangatahi 12 and over, this may be the first vaccination they remember and they may be anxious about it.
+For some tamariki and rangatahi, this may be the first vaccination they remember, and they may be anxious about it.
 We should assure them that feeling worried is normal and reiterate the safety and importance of getting the vaccine.
 It could be helpful to talk through any details if known, such as time and place and who will be there to support them (such as a teacher, nurse or whānau or family member).
 There are some great resources that help explain the vaccination: